sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Most restricted value is 0.

 <a href="" id="browser-setdefaultsearchengine"></a>**Browser/SetDefaultSearchEngine**
-Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
 Allows you configure the default search engine for your employees.
 By default, your employees can change the default search engine at any time.
 If you want to prevent your employees from changing the default search engine that you set, you can do so by configuring the AllowSearchEngineCustomization policy.

 <p style="margin-left: 20px">You must specify a link to the OpenSearch XML file that contains, at a minimum, the short name and the URL to the search engine.
 If you want your employees to use the Microsoft Edge factory settings for the default search engine for their market, set the string EDGEDEFAULT; otherwise, if you want your employees to use Bing as the default search engine, set the string EDGEBING.